 - All American Football, 1967

-- The Matsutaro Shoriki Award, 2006 (Valentine is the only American to ever receive this award)
+- The Matsutaro Shoriki Award, 2006 (Valentine was the first-ever American to ever receive this award)

 - International Sports Business Prize, 2009, Western New England College